 Because vacuuming doesn’t always pick up fine dust particles and some things can be missed, now is an excellent time to make sure that anything else left behind by the vacuum is picked up.
 It’s also helpful to make sure any dust or dirt caught in tight crevices is seen to also.

-If you car isn’t very dust as at all, you may be able to just skip to the Cleaning Phase.
+If your car isn’t very dusty, you may be able to just skip to the Cleaning Phase.

 For tight crevices, you can use anything from toothpicks and Q-Tips for vents as well as a soft-bristled toothbrush or cleaning brush.